wiowou/vroutify/README.md

 # vroutify

-Create the routes array needed by vue-router using a pages directory containing vue component files
+A Node.js module with npx command to create the routes array required by vue-router by using a pages directory containing vue component files

 # install